-What ISN is, in one paragraph
+What ISN certification means, in one paragraph

 What you save by hiring an accredited integrator